O.R.E. GUIDE SCHOOL

 - Why the refund?
 If you stick it out with us, complete your training, and make yourself available to guide for us when we need you, then we refund your training fees as a way to say thank you for your commitment to us.
 (And if things don't work out - if for instance we decide you are not a good fit for O.R.E., or you decide you don't want to stay - then you've received valuable training at a great price: most whitewater training programs tend to run $85 - $110 per day).

-- This fee covers instruction, transportation, all needed river clothing and gear along with food for the duration of the class.
+- This fee covers instruction, transportation, all needed river clothing and gear.
+Breakfast, lunch and dinner are provided.
+Lodging is available for trainees during the class at the O.R.E. warehouse.

 Cost: $200 for entire class.